Current graduate students

 LIN398: Research Excursion/Experiential Learning Course

 Students conduct genuine research that will have a significant impact both academically and in the outside world.
-The first part of the course is training, the second part is a fieldtrip to a selected town in rural Ontario, and the third part is data processing and compilation, which culminates in the creation of a book of Ontario stories from the community.
+The first part of the course is training, the second part is a field-trip to a selected town in rural Ontario, and the third part is data processing and compilation, which culminates in the creation of a book of Ontario stories from the community.
 The research excursion offers students an eye-opening experience of social, cultural and dialectal differences in their own country, engages them in work that is firmly rooted in the community, and embeds learning in an optimal synthesis of teaching and research.
 Students will learn how to conduct sociolinguistic interviews, write field-notes, conduct interviews, transcribe language materials, follow a transcription protocol, and organize linguistic data and metadata for analysis.
 The tangible goal is to produce a database of stories and return a book of these stories to community organizations and libraries.
-Recent destinations have been:

 LIN451/1151: Urban Dialectology